io-gui/io/readme.md

 ### `IoElement` ###

-The core of Io applied to `HTMLElement` class.
+The Io core applied to `HTMLElement` class.
 It gives you the ability to quickly design and initialize a custom element.
 It includes features such as dynamic templates, encapsulated styling and data binding.

 ### `IoNode` ###

-The core of Io applied to `Object` class.
+The Io core applied to `Object` class.
 It excludes DOM features such as templates and styles but otherwise provides same functionality as `IoElement`.

 ## Elements ##

-Io comes with several [basic element classes](https://github.com/arodic/io/tree/master/src/classes) to get you started and familiarized with the framework.
-All basic classes are very simple and come with minimal default styling.
+Io comes with several [basic element classes](https://github.com/arodic/io/tree/master/src/classes) to get you started and familiarized with the library.
+All basic classes are simple and come with minimal default styling.
 Input elements use `value` property by convention and emit `value-set` event when value is changed by user action.
-See more detailed element [docs](http://arodic.github.io/io/doc),
+See [element docs](http://arodic.github.io/io/doc) for details.

 ### `IoButton` `<io-button>` ###